IndexThePlanet/Logan/Unitigs.md

 Unitigs for all SRA accessions.

-[Unitigs](https://github.com/GATB/bcalm/blob/master/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md#unitigs-and-compaction) (non-branching paths of the de Bruijn graph, here k=31) are provided in FASTA format, with BCALM2-style links allowing for quick conversion to GFA.
+[Unitigs](https://github.com/GATB/bcalm/blob/master/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md#unitigs-and-compaction) (non-branching paths of the de Bruijn graph, here k=31) are provided in FASTA format.
 Unitigs were constructed using a modified version of [Cuttlefish2](https://github.com/rchikhi/cuttlefish/) which records approximate mean k-mer abundance per unitig.
 In total 27.3 million accessions were processed.

 ## Data format